BlakeLawson/decoy_switch/README.md

   * Finished writing code for tag detection and rerouting in P4
   * Write client code to encode tag in SYN SEQ number
   * Issues while debugging.
 Next step is finding this bug (error using P4 CLI)
-* (10/25) Debuggin tag detection
+* (10/25) Debugging tag detection
   * Fixed problems from 10/22.
-That is, p4 code executes and ARP queries work again.
+That is, P4 code executes and ARP queries work again.
 Tag not getting detected though.

 Week 10/26 - 11/8